-Continue to support the Global Justice Committee and the education of all members through the recognition and support of World Malaria Day on April 25;
+Continue to support the Global Justice Committee and the education of all members through the recognition and support of World Malaria Day7 on April 25th;

-Lobby CUPE National and all levels of government to also recognize World Malaria Day;
+Lobby CUPE National and all levels of government t5o also recognize World Malaria Day;

-Support by whatever means possible the non-profit, volunteer Buy-a-Net Malaria Prevention Group.
+Support in whatever means possible the non-profit, volunteer group - BUY-A-Net Prevention Group.

-- CUPE Ontario has shown its concern regarding the health and welfare of all children within our global community; - CUPE Ontario promotes the healthy living of all families; - Malaria is the leading cause of poverty in Africa and the segment of the population most affected is children; - Malaria is spread through the bite of an infected mosquito and a child dies every 30 seconds from malaria in Africa; - Malaria is a highly preventable and 100% treatable disease; - The World Health Organization recognizes the use of long-lasting insecticide-treated bed nets as the most efficient and cost effective way in which to prevent malaria.
+- CUPE Ontario has shown its concern regarding the health and welfare of all children within our global community; - CUPE Ontario promotes the healthy living of all families; - Malaria is the leading cause of poverty in Africa and the population most affected is children; - Malaria is spread through the bite of an infected mosquito and a child dies every 30 seconds from Malaria in Africa; - Malaria is a highly preventable and 100% treatable disease; - The World Health Organization recognizes the use of long lasting insecticide treated bed nets as the most efficient and cost effective way in which to prevent malaria.